P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: Debris or carbon buildup on the MAP sensor affects its ability to accurately measure pressure.

-Cause: Poor maintenance or oil contamination.
+Cause: Poor maintenance or oil contamination in humid climates.

 • (5) ECM Malfunction